-Benefits for facility services - non-Hospital are limited to a combined 45 days per Policy Year.
+- Benefits for facility services non-Hospital are limited to 45 days per Policy Year.

+- Must be ordered by a Physician.

 - The Plan does not cover:

 - Custodial Care.

 - Care for senility or developmental disability

-Gender Reassignment Treatment.
+Gender Affirming Care.

-Services can be received in a Hospital (inpatient or outpatient), other outpatient settings such as Alternate Facilities, and a Physician's office.

-- Coverage for Medically Necessary Covered Health Services to treat Gender - Dysphoria include but are not limited to, reconstructive surgery, hormone therapy and mental health services.
+- Services can be received in a Hospital (inpatient or outpatient), other outpatient settings such as Alternate Facilities, and a Physician's office. - Coverage for Medically Necessary Covered Health Services to treat Gender Dysphoria include but are not limited to, reconstructive surgery, hormone therapy and mental health services.